Makhanda dumpsite occupiers say they have nowhere else to go, as municipality tries to upgrade it

 Thobelani Funda said he arrived at the dumpsite in 2016.
 He lived with his mother and two sisters but they are all unemployed.
 “Here we get the expired food from the shops rather than sitting at home with an empty stomach,” said Funda.

 The municipality’s director of Public Safety and Community Services, Kelello Makgoka, insisted that people are being prevented from living at the dumpsite and that no one who had lived there since the start of lockdown in March 2020.
 “They were removed and placed at the shelter in the Recreational Hall, Most of them were reunited with their families through a social development program.”

 Dispute between companies

-However, according to Separation at Source, their contract with Mphele Engineers has been terminated.
+However, according to Seperation at Source, their contract with Mphele Engineers has been terminated.

 Mphele Engineers has been tasked with refurbishing the perimeter fence, controlling access to the site, developing a waste-screening mechanism, and appointing an independent specialist to review environmental monitoring data.

 Abri Albertyn from Seperation at Source said the dumpsite was back to its poor condition.
 “The people have returned there and the place is going downhill again fast.
 I implemented a clean garden waste section.
 Now it’s contaminated completely with all sorts of waste.
 It’s very sad to see all the hard work go to waste.
 Our contract was terminated by Mphele,” he said.